 It is important that if you are buying a house with someone that you agree the best joint ownership agreement.
 We frequently talk to people who are buying a house together and one partner is putting in more equity that the other, or the couple are not married, or one of the couple has children from a previous relationship.
-In society we live in today, things are not always the typical two point four family and therefore more often than not this conversation gets mentioned when people are considering buying a house together.
+In society we live in today, things are not always the typical two point four family.
+Therefore more often than not this conversation gets mentioned when people are considering buying a house together.

 Joint Ownership Agreements